Latest posts by Florian (see all)

 But we haven’t stopped there – instead, we raised the bar for our product recommendations even further: they should be more than “just good” products.

-The result: all of our recommendations come from companies that are committed to fair trade sourcing, carbon neutral production through renewable energy sources and the support of social or environmental projects.
+The result: all of our recommended bottles come from companies that are committed to fair trade sourcing, carbon neutral production through renewable energy sources, and the support of social or environmental projects.

 Which material should I choose?

-In the search for alternatives to plastic, most people think the choices boil down to stainless steel, glass or aluminum.
+In the search for alternatives to plastic, most people think the choices boil down to stainless steel, glass, and aluminum.

 But aluminum is not really a valid alternative in our opinion.
 Why not?

 Aluminum is harmful to the environment and to your health